This post may contain affiliate links. Please see my disclosure policy for details.

 In series 2, episode 11 ‘Vengeance is Mine’ we see yet another scene from Culross Palace.

-Afterwards, the redcoats discover them and so Claire pretends she has been captured by them so that they will be let go.
-The redcoats then take her to the Duke of Sandringham’s residence and on the way they stop in a tavern.
+Afterward, the redcoats discover them and so Claire pretends she has been captured by them so that they will be let go.
+The redcoats then take her to the Duke of Sandringham’s residence and on the way, they stop in a tavern.

 The Palace Pantry Kitchens inside the palace and the Bennet House located outside the palace were both used for these scenes.